Triangular number: Formula

 so if the formula is true for $m$, it is true for $m+1$.
 Since it is clearly true for $1$, it is therefore true for $2$, $3$, and ultimately all natural numbers $n$ by induction.

-The German mathematician and scientist, Carl Friedrich Gauss, is said to have found this relationship in his early youth, by multiplying n/2 pairs of numbers in the sum by the values of each pair n + 1.
-However, regardless of the truth of this story, Gauss was not the first to discover this formula, and some find it likely that its origin goes back to the Pythagoreans in the 5th century BC.
+An apocryphal story claims that the German mathematician Gauss found this relationship in his early youth, by multiplying n/2 pairs of numbers in the sum by the values of each pair n + 1.
+In any case, Gauss was not the first to discover this formula, and some find it likely that its origin goes back to the Pythagoreans in the 5th century BC.
 The two formulas were described by the Irish monk Dicuil in about 816 in his Computus.
 An English translation of Dicuil's account is available.

 Occasionally it is necessary to compute large triangular numbers where the standard formula t = n*(n+1)/2 would suffer integer overflow before the final division by 2.
 For example, T_{20} = 210 < 256, so will fit into an 8-bit byte, but not the intermediate product 420.
 This can be solved by dividing either n or n+1 by 2 before the multiplication, whichever is even.
 This does not require a conditional branch if implemented as t = (n|1) * ((n+1)/2).
 If n is odd, the binary OR operation n|1 has no effect, so this is equivalent to t = n * ((n+1)/2) and thus correct.
 If n is even, setting the low bit with n|1 is the same as adding 1, while the 1 added before the division is truncated away, so this is equivalent to t = (n+1) * (n/2) and also correct.